Lauren Alaina

 Lauren Alaina Kristine Suddeth (born November 8, 1994) is an American singer and songwriter from Rossville, Georgia.
-She was the runner-up on the tenth season of American Idol.
+She was the runner-up on the tenth season of American Idol, losing to Scotty McCreery.
 Her debut studio album, Wildflower, was released on October 11, 2011.
 Her second album, Road Less Traveled, was released January 27, 2017.
 Alaina later achieved her first number one on the Country Airplay chart with the album's title track.
-Her second number one came later that year when she simultaneously topped five Billboard charts with her friend and former classmate Kane Brown on their Diamond certified duet "What Ifs".
+Her second number one came later that year when she simultaneously topped five Billboard charts with her friend and former classmate Kane Brown on their diamond-certified duet "What Ifs".
 In addition to this song with Brown, Alaina became an in-demand duet vocalist throughout the next few years, appearing on number one collaborations with Hardy, Devin Dawson, and Dustin Lynch.
 Her third studio album, Sitting Pretty on Top of the World, was released on September 3, 2021.

 Alaina was a contestant on the twenty-eighth season of Dancing with the Stars and placed fourth with her partner Gleb Savchenko.
 She is a two-time CMT Music Award winner, has received one Academy of Country Music Award, and is a two-time Country Music Association Award nominee.
 Alaina achieved one of country music's crowning achievements when she became a member of the Grand Ole Opry on February 12, 2022, inducted by her childhood hero Trisha Yearwood.
 She is currently the youngest member of the Opry.

 Early life

-Alaina was born on November 8, 1994, to Kristy and Jerry Eugene "J.J."
+Alaina was born on November 8, 1994, to Kristy (born 1972) and Jerry Eugene "J.J."
 Suddeth (1971–2024) of Rossville, Georgia.
 Her father worked as a process technician in Chattanooga, Tennessee.
+Her mother currently works as an actress and a TV host.

 At eight, Alaina entered the talent competition of the Southern Stars Pageant and won.
 The next year she was selected to perform on the Kids talent stage at Chattanooga's Riverbend Festival.
 She performed on that stage annually until age 12, when she won the competition that allowed her to perform on the festival's big stage.
 She traveled to Orlando, Florida, when she was 10 to compete in the American Model and Talent Competition.
 She won the event, beating out 1,500 kids.
 Alaina sang with the Georgia Country Gospel Music Association's children's group.
 At age 12, Alaina made her first of many trips to Nashville.
 In 2009, Alaina was the first winner of the WinniSTAR youth talent contest at Lake Winnepesaukah amusement park.
 In addition to performing, Alaina wrote several songs including "Leaving" and "Set Me Free".

 Alaina was inspired to sing by her cousin, Holly Witherow, who was diagnosed with a brain tumor.
 Prior to Idol, Alaina worked at CiCi's Pizza.
 She attended Lakeview-Fort Oglethorpe High School in Fort Oglethorpe, Georgia, where she was a cheerleader.

 Before auditioning for Idol, she was rejected on America's Got Talent twice.